emptymalei/StatisticalPhysics/topics/epidemics/classical-models.rst

 where :math:`N` is the total population.
 [Martcheva2015]_

 The limiting behavior of the system is also intuitive.
-If the infected population is quarantined, i.e., :math:`\beta=0`, the infected population decays exponentially with a half life :math:`1/\alpha`.
+If the infected population is quarantined, i.e., :math:`\beta=0`, the infected population decays exponentially with a half-life :math:`1/\alpha`.
 Notice that the populations can only be integers.
 When :math:`S(t)<1`, the infected population moves to the exponential decay phase.

 At a specific time :math:`t=t_t`, we might reach the threshold that